Efficient optimisation of multi-parameter quantum control protocols for strongly-coupled systems: Constrained Optimisation of Multipulse excitation protocols

 Increasing the initial bath temperature enhances the thermal phonon population, which naturally strengthens the system-environment interaction due to electron-phonon scattering processes occuring during the excitation process.
 This increases phonon induced dephasing mechanisms \cite{Nazir_2016}, and consequently reduces the fidelity of population inversion.
 Here, we evaluate the temperature resilience of our optimized SUPER and FTPE protocols against standard $\pi$-pulse and two-photon excitation (TPE) schemes, and assess whether incorporating chirped pulses can further mitigate excitation induced dephasing.

 As illustrated in Fig.~\ref{fig:Temp_plot}, the optimized SUPER and FTPE protocols demonstrate significantly greater robustness to thermal fluctuations than their conventional resonant counterparts.
 This performance advantage becomes particularly striking at elevated temperatures.
 At 28 K, we observe a population inversion of approximately 97\% using the SUPER scheme, compared to just 91\% achieved under conventional $\pi$-pulse excitation.
 The improvement is even more pronounced for biexciton generation: while the standard TPE fidelity collapses to 78\% at 28 K, the optimized FTPE scheme preserves a remarkable 96\% fidelity.

-Furthermore, the incorporation of linear frequency chirp yields a slight but consistent enhancement in preparation fidelity for both target states across the evaluated temperature range.
+Furthermore, the incorporation of linear frequency chirp produces a modest, albeit not entirely consistent, enhancement in preparation fidelity for both target states across the evaluated temperature range.
 By instantaneously sweeping the driving frequency, chirped pulses reduce the system's susceptibility to any single resonant phonon mode, effectively averaging out phonon-induced dephasing.
 While frequency-chirped pulses are well established for achieving robust population inversion and reducing phonon sensitivity in standard single-pulse setups \cite{PhysRevLett.68.2000, Malinovsky2001, PhysRevB.95.241306, PhysRevLett.106.166801, PhysRevLett.106.067401}, our results confirm that integrating chirp into multi-pulse SUPER and FTPE schemes provides an consistent improvement, though with diminishing returns for more complex pulse sequences.